silverstripe/silverstripe-graphql/docs/en/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 - `update`
 - `delete`

-Now that we've changed our schema, we need to build it using the `dev/graphql/build` command:
+Now that we've changed our schema, we need to build it using the `graphql:build` command:

-`vendor/bin/sake dev/graphql/build schema=default`
+`vendor/bin/sake graphql:build --schema=default`

 Now we can access our schema on the default GraphQL endpoint, `/graphql`.